 We can't mention the great outdoors without pointing you in the direction of a cool patio in our city.
 The Mockingbird Lounge is tucked away in the Strawberry Hill neighborhood of Kansas City, Kan. surrounded by a residential area and a view of the Kansas City skyline.
 Whether you're brunching, lunching, or meeting up with friends after a long week, the pup-friendly and welcoming patio is a great place to meet up with friends or chat with locals.
 Mockingbird Lounge offers a simple and extremely delicious food menu and a full bar.
 They even offer a cocktail featuring Mexican coffee that has tequila, Rumchata, blip coffee, cinnamon, and whipped cream.

 Kansas City, Kan. is now home to a new way to enjoy the outdoors without having to pitch a tent yourself.
 Relax, reset, and reconnect with nature at Kansas City's newest glamping experience - Suite Tea.
 Located on the Watkins "C" Ranch, Suite Tea is neatly tucked away in the heart of the city surrounded by nature, barns and trails.
 The experience provides a luxury camping experience including a comfortable bed and running water for guests.
 Amenities include access to horseback riding lessons and trail rides, boho picnics, outdoor holistic massages, and yoga classes.
 This is the perfect way to take a technology time out and enjoy the great outdoors in comfort and style.

 CLICK HERE for a printable itinerary.

 Looking for even more vacation inspiration?
-Flip through our digital visitor guide
+Flip through our NEW 2022 digital visitor guide